 Accounts Payable Recovery Audit

-Duplicate payments are a persistent financial drain on organizations across industries.
+Duplicate Payments: Uncovering the Hidden Costs and Embracing Recovery Introduction: Duplicate payments are a persistent financial drain on organizations across industries.
 These improper payments occur when the same invoice is unintentionally processed multiple times, leading to financial losses and administrative headaches.
 In this article, we will delve into the discovery and recovery process of duplicate payments, offering valuable insights to help organizations effectively tackle this issue and safeguard their financial health.

 Section 1: Uncovering the Hidden Costs of Duplicate Payments